 Instructors: Dr. Matthew Koehler & Aric Gaunt | Spring 2019

-Serving as the final course in the Master of Arts in Educational Technology (MAET) program, CEP 807 has enabled me to examine my graduate study coursework through the development of an online portfolio.
-Additionally, it has provided the opportunity to review the work of my classmates and provide peer-feedback on their unfolding portfolios.
+Currently enrolled in CEP 807, the course serves as the Master of Arts in Educational Technology (MAET) program’s final evaluation.
+The course has enabled me to examine and summarize my graduate studies through the development of an online portfolio.
+The course has provided me with the opportunity to review the work of my classmates and provide peer-feedback on their unfolding portfolios.
+Additionally, while having the opportunity to present my work in a group setting, I will be able to demonstrate my competence in using technology to support teaching and learning.

 *Header Photo by Good Free Photos on Unsplash